A Sequential Convex Programming Approach to Free-trajectory Minimum-lap-time Optimization of Racing Cars: Methodology

 \end{small} \endgroup and \nobreak \begingroup \allowdisplaybreaks \begin{small}

 \end{small} \endgroup {\textbf{end}}

-Subsequently, our convexified, iteratively solved subproblem reads as follows: \begin{prob}[Convex Subproblem] The convexified minimum-lap-time control strategy at iteration $k$ is the solution of\\ \\ $ $ \\ \end{prob} Since this subproblem consists exclusively of linear equalities and second-order conic inequalities (or a subset thereof), we can use dedicated SOCP solvers to exploit this model structure and minimize solving time~\cite{Domahidi2013}.
+Subsequently, our convexified, iteratively solved subproblem reads as follows: \begin{prob}[Convex Subproblem] The convexified minimum-lap-time control strategy at iteration $k$ is the solution of\\ \\ $ $ \\ \end{prob} Since this subproblem consists exclusively of linear equalities and second-order conic inequalities (or a subset thereof), we can use dedicated SOCP solvers to exploit this model structure and reduce solving time~\cite{Domahidi2013}.
 The iterative sequential-convex programming procedure to solve Problem~\ref{Problem1} is outlined in Algorithm~\ref{alg1}.
-The problem is considered solved to a satisfactory level once the lap-time improvement is less than a predetermined tolerance $\epsilon$.
+The problem is considered solved to a satisfactory level once the norm of the state change is less than a predetermined tolerance $\epsilon$.